 And it shows.
 Analysts, consultants, and developers around the world have used our software to make over 100 Million API calls and counting.
 They depend on Analytics Canvas to query thousands of Views, analyze millions of rows, schedule complex workflows, and deliver data where and when it's needed.

-We've taken everything we've learned over the years and applied it to our new connector for GA4.
+We've taken everything we've learned over the years and applied it to our new connectors for GA4.
 But this time we've built it our leading-edge cloud infrastructure, taking things to a whole new level!